-Inflation and rising interest costs continue to be a concern for management.
+Inflation and rising interest costs, and the related impact on consumer sentiment, continue to be a concern for management.
 The extent to which our business will be affected by inflation and rising interest costs depends on our customers' continuing ability and willingness to accept price increases.

-Gross margin from the construction segment decreased 210 basis points of segment net sales.
+Gross margin from the construction segment decreased 70 basis points of segment net sales during fiscal 2023 compared to fiscal 2022.